-- Badamtala Ashar Sangha – This is a 75 year old puja organised at Kalighat, South Kolkata.
+- Badamtala Ashar Sangha – This is a 75-year-old puja organized at Kalighat, South Kolkata.
 This place also got an award for creative excellence in the year 2010.

 - Bose Pukur Sitala Mandir – This pandal has already received many accolades for showcasing the rural Bengal through motifs, idols and also artwork.
-This is located at the Bose Pukar kasba which is located at the south of the city.
+This is located at the Bose Pukar kasbah which is located in the south of the city.

-- Suruchi Sangha – This place holds an importance because of showcasing the state of India in various artworks and installations.
+- Suruchi Sangha – This place holds importance because of showcasing the state of India in various artworks and installations.
 The best thing about this place is that even the idol is also made suitable to the theme.
-Started 50 years ago, till date this is one of the famous durga pooja at New Alipore, South Kolkata.
+Started 50 years ago, to date, this is one of the famous Durga pooja at New Alipore, South Kolkata.

 - Mohammad Ali Park – Set up in the year of 1969 at MG road, this place is known for showcasing the replica of beautiful architectures.

-Without a doubt, these durga puja in Kolkata is the treat to the eyes.
+Without a doubt, these Durga Puja in Kolkata is a treat to the eyes.
 The celebrations are going to be the highlights of Durga Puja 2020, like all previous years.
-Plan a trip now to experience the fervor and festivities in full bloom and glory.
+Plan a trip to Kolkata now to experience the fervor and festivities in full bloom and glory.

 Disclaimer: TravelTriangle claims no credit for images featured on our blog site unless otherwise noted.
 All visual content is copyrighted to its respectful owners.
 We try to link back to original sources whenever possible.
 If you own rights to any of the images, and do not wish them to appear on TravelTriangle, please contact us and they will be promptly removed.
 We believe in providing proper attribution to the original author, artist or photographer.